dajose-p/ft_printf/README.md

 # ft_printf 🖨️

-ft_printf is a reimplementation of the famous C printf function, created as a project at 42 school.
+ft_printf is a reimplementation of the famous C printf function.
 It allows you to print formatted strings to the standard output (stdout) using format specifiers similar to the original function.

 ---